thinkthroughmath/why_so_sso_lnl/README.md

 4. `npm install`
 5. `bower install`
 6. `grunt serve`
-7. Checkout the example page at localhost:8000/example
+7. Checkout the presentation at localhost:8000
-8. Create a new folder and put your index.jade in there
-9. include header and footer like in the example
 10. Enjoy!

 ## The Mixins